-The major format change for stacking in the FastIron 09.0.10a release is the inclusion of the keyword ethernet before port IDs (for example, stack-port, and multi-stack-trunk commands.
+The major format change for stacking in the FastIron 09.0.10a is the inclusion of the ethernet keyword before port IDs (for example, stack-port ethernet 1/2/1) in the stack-port, stack-trunk, multi-stack-port, and multi-stack-trunk commands.

-To downgrade to a pre-09.0.00 release in 08.0.9x format, copy back to the ICX device the old startup-config file you saved previously.
-The following example downgrades an ICX 7550 device by copying the file named saved_startup_08095 from the server at the specified IP address and saving it as startup-config.
+To downgrade to a release prior to FastIron 09.0.00 in the 08.0.9x format, copy the old startup-config file you saved previously back to the ICX device.
+The following example downgrades an ICX 7550 device by copying the file named saved\startup\08095 from the server at the specified IP address and saving it as startup-config.